srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

-### Looping through all cells
+### Train the Network Layer

-While the output vector above defines our *target* or *desired output* we now calculate the network's *actual* output and compare the two.
+While the output vector above defines our *target* or *desired output* we need to calculate the network's *actual* output, compare the two and feedback the error back into the system.

-Each of the 10 cells in our neural network layer represents one of the digits 0-9.
-So the output of cell 1 represents, figuratively speaking, the probability that the image that is processed, contains a 1.
-And the output of cell 2 gives the probability that this image is actually a 2.
-So what we need to do is to calculate all 10 outputs and check which cell's output is the highest.
+This is called *training* the system.

-So we'll loop through all 10 cells and train them on the current image:
+We'll loop through all 10 cells and train *them* on the current image:

 ```c
 	// Layer l